Welcome to the Conversion Detectives CRO Glossary for digital growth.

-Before you can start a page test, you must create a hypothesis that explains what you are testing.
-Make sure you are happy with the fact that you will, on occasions, be wrong.
+Before you can start a page test, you must create a hypothesis that explains what and why you are testing.

-Inbound links from related pages are the source of trust and pagerank according to search engines.
+Inbound links from related pages on other sites are the source of trust and PageRank according to search engines.

 Pages on your site that have been ‘crawled’ and added to a search engine’s database (index) of pages.

 A fun way to show information with pictures.
-Figures can be boring (you agree) and using funky graphics appeals and gets a message across in a fun manner.
+Figures can be boring and using funky graphics gets a message across in an engaging manner.

 ‘Kaizen’ is usually translated as the process of continuous improvement.
 Another overworked term; you want your site to keep improving, don’t you?

-The amount the Keyword is used on a page (you get penalised by the search engine if you over use them).
+The amount the Keyword is used on a page (you can be penalised by the search engine if you overuse them).